The GDN-CC Dataset: Automatic Corpus Clarification for AI-enhanced Democratic Citizen Consultations

 Existing work on democratic discourse either (i) focuses on small, manually curated datasets \cite{tessler2024ai, fishGenerativeSocialChoice2025}, or (ii) relies on end-to-end LLM-based aggregation and analysis \cite{small2023opportunities}.
 In contrast, our work focuses on scalable processing that enables traditional, more transparent NLP methods on large corpora, without involving LLMs in the decision loop.
 This work brings together political science and philosophical recommendations on the use of AI for democracy \cite{revelAIFacilitatedCollectiveJudgements2025,galariotisArtificialIntelligenceThreatening2024, lazar2024can} with the technological constraints of analyzing large-scale consultation corpora.

 \paragraph{Argument mining} Many recent works explore LLMs for opinion argument mining \cite{chen-etal-2024-exploring-potential,guida-etal-2025-llms}.
 This is for instance the case of \citet{ding-etal-2023-score, favero-etal-2025-leveraging} who applied it to the evaluation of opinion essays in education.
 Our work is also specifically related to argument mining in text written by citizens rather than argumentation professionals.
 Many works study this setting in tweets \cite{schaefer-stede-2020-annotation, dutta2020changing,iskender2021argument} or in citizen consultations \cite{liebeck-etal-2016-airport, fierro-etal-2017-200k,romberg-conrad-2021-citizen}.
-We contribute to this literature with a manually-annotated and a large automatically-annotated corpora in French, using a three-class span classification designed to be actionable for downstream tasks.
+Additionally, The Key Point Analysis (KPA) task \cite{friedman-etal-2021-overview} aims at extracting the most prominent key-points representative of sets of opinions, either as an extractive or abstractive task.
+Finally, The concept of \emph{argumentative units} segmentation has been explored in previous work, e.g \cite{ajjour-etal-2017-unit} which used Bi-LSTMs to segment essays and editorials, and use a four-class span classification framework (claims, premises, anecdotes and assumptions).
+We contribute to the argument mining literature with a manually-annotated and a large automatically-annotated corpora in French, using a three-class span classification designed specifically for citizen consultations and to be actionable for downstream tasks.